Our ‘Pay it Forward’ Program

 Many in the community want to help people experiencing homelessness, but don’t know how to reach out.
 People experiencing homelessness can feel embarrassed and ashamed to ask for food or basic services.

-Our Connecting the Hunter program, which we also call our ‘Pay it Forward’ program, provides an opportunity for small businesses, corporate organisations and individuals in the community to be active participants in responding to homelessness in the Newcastle and Hunter region.
+Our Connecting the Hunter program, which we also call our ‘Pay it Forward’ program, provides an opportunity for people in the community to be active participants in responding to homelessness in the Newcastle and Hunter region.

 Our program is an extension of the successful Hunter Homeless Connect Day event and provides a dignified and practical way for businesses in the community to offer goods and services to people experiencing homelessness, all year round.
-It also provides opportunities for corporate organisations to support these businesses, and to help us raise awareness on the real issues around homelessness, reduce the stigma and break down the barriers.
+It also helps us to raise awareness on the real issues around homelessness, reduce the stigma and break down the barriers.

 How Does It Work?

-- People experiencing homelessness will receive these vouchers via referral from support services – to be used at these businesses to help with their immediate needs.
+- People experiencing homelessness will receive these vouchers via referral from support services – to be used at these local stores, to help with their immediate needs.

 Why Do We Need This?

 We can all be just a few pays away from homelessness.
 Increasingly homelessness is becoming the reality for people who may have been managing well, but are thrown off course by a relationship breakup, job loss, or death of a loved one.

-The latest 2016 census, the Australia Bureau of Statistics (ABS) counted 1,750 people experiencing homelessness in the Hunter region.
+The latest Census, the Australia Bureau of Statistics (ABS) counted 1,750 people experiencing homelessness in the Hunter region.
 This was an increase of about 12 per cent on the 2011 figure.